Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

 \section{Results}

-In this section, we evaluate pre-trained and compositional T2I models on our proposed benchmark, RoleBench, focusing on directional, action-based compositions.
-We first demonstrate that state-of-the-art models fail to generate rare compositions like ``mouse chasing cat,'' often \textbf{defaulting to their frequent counterparts} (i.e., they exhibit role collapse).
-We then evaluate whether intermediate compositions (i.e., active/passive) can mitigate this failure.
+This paper aims to study directional role bias in T2I models through action-based relations.
+First, we demonstrate that state-of-the-art models fail to generate rare compositions like ``mouse chasing cat,'' often \textbf{defaulting to their frequent counterparts} (i.e., they exhibit role collapse) (Table~\ref{tab:role_bias_t2i}).
+Second, we show that existing compositional generation methods are ineffective at mitigating role collapse (Table~\ref{tab:compare_with_compositional}).
+Third, we test our hypothesis through ReBind by evaluating whether intermediate compositions (i.e., active/passive) are effective to mitigate role collapse and enable T2I models to generate rare compositions (Fig.~\ref{fig:human_direct_comparison} and Table~\ref{tab:compare_with_compositional}).
+Fig.~\ref{fig:main_examples} compares ReBind qualitatively and Sec.~\ref{sec:ablation} analyzes ReBind through effective ablation studies.
 Our goal is not to introduce a new T2I model, but to understand why current models fail on rare directional compositions and whether a simple decomposition strategy improves generalization.